mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 npm publish
 ```

-To view the package, to your project's **Packages & Registries**.
+To view the package, go to your project's **Packages & Registries**.

-If you try to publish a package [with a name that already exists](#publish-a-package-with-the-same-version-twice) within
+If you try to publish a package [with a name that already exists](#publishing-packages-with-the-same-name-or-version) within
 a given scope, you get a `403 Forbidden!` error.

 ## Publish an NPM package by using CI/CD